ipfs/devgrants/open-grants/open-proposal-defluencer.md

 ## Maintenance and Upgrade Plans

-A protocol does not need maintenance.
 The website would receive bug fixes but no new features.
-Building new website and apps on the same protocol would be preferable.
-The rust ENS crate would require mininal maintenance as the smart-contract does not change much.
+Building new websites and apps on the same protocol would be preferable.

+The rust ENS crate would require mininal maintenance as the smart-contract do not change much.

 The main crate (lib) would hopefully attract contributors, lessening the load on myself as it would be used by multiple apps and websites.